 The Western Rise The Evolution Pant is a new entry in a quite crowded market of five-pocket pants.
 I think they did a nice job of making the pants look normal while retaining good performance.

-For those in hot climates, however, I think these pants could be top contenders.
+After getting the right size, I think these pants will become a go-to in warm weather over my Slim Dungarees.
 I haven’t come across pants that are this light while still looking good.